Xathanon/Moonwalk-1e/source/Stats/Traits/Physical.rst

 *[Natural Weapon (X, Y, Z)]*

 A creature with a Natural Weapon is capable of dealing deadly damage using only the armaments bestowed on it by nature.
-Natural weapons are melee weapons that always count as being wielded with a base damage of X, AP equal to Y, and reach equal to Z.
+Natural weapons are melee weapons that always count as being wielded with a base damage of X, AP equal to Y, and reach equal to Z. Natural weapons deal Physical damage unless otherwise specified.

 *[Liquiform]*